cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

     This function also needs to satisfy collision resistance.

 We also assume the existence of a function `KeyGen` from {{I-D.irtf-cfrg-voprf}}, which generates an OPRF private and public key.
-OPAQUE only requires an OPRF private key.
-We write `(kU, _) = KeyGen()` to denote use of this function for generating secret key `kU`.
+OPAQUE only requires an OPRF private key We write `(kU, _) = KeyGen()` to denote use of this function for generating secret key `kU` (and discarding the corresponding public key).

 # Core Protocol {#protocol}